pierrick-marie/simple-js-gallery/README.md

 I conclued I will spend less time in developing my own image gallery instead of reviewing existing ones.

 The gallery is programmed to run in "full screen" mode.
-To reduce the size of the gallery, you have to change the CSS.
+To reduce the size of the gallery, you have to modify the CSS.

 ## Clone the repository